SalesforceLabs/OrgCheck/docs/install.md

 ## Step 1: URLs for the installation

+OrgCheck is available on the AppExchange as a manage package, or, freely as an unlocked package.

+### AppExchange (recommanded)

+Go to the AppExchange or go directly to https://sfdc.co/OrgCheck-InstallToday-AppExchange

+URL to install Salesforce packages on the AppExchange contain the Salesforce ID of the listing.
+To insure you always **point to the newest version**, we are masking you this detail by using a redirection.

+After selecting the previous URL, you were redirected to Salesforce servers.
+If you were not yet authenticated, you will have to sign on using your credentials.

+### Unlocked Package (alternative)

 Go to one of the following URLs depending on the nature of the organization you want to install **OrgCheck**.

 | Environment            | URL                                                                                | Action |